 You’ll need to explain how you want your customers to feel after they buy a product or use your service.
 Aim for providing them with a sense of satisfaction and accomplishment.
 Social campaigns, such as #ShareYourEars by Disney or Mini Miracles by WestJet have it nailed perfectly, so you can use them for inspiration.

-How will you see that your goal is achieved?
+How will you see that your goal is achieved with your marketing brief?

 Now, you need to outline how you will determine whether your marketing campaign is working.